KDE/digikam-doc/supported_materials/image_formats.rst

 .. note::

-    We recommend you also read the chapter about the **file formats used for long time archiving**, from the :ref:`Digital Asset Management section <dam_fileformats>` in this manual.
+    We recommend you also read the chapter about the **file formats used for long time archiving**, from the :ref:`Digital Asset Management section <dam_fileformats>` of this manual.